 People cost rates and role changes

-fields.
-It’s also possible to manage role changes using the role_id
+Cost rates on people may be updated using cost_rate and effective_date fields.
+It’s also possible to manage role changes using the role_id field, which is likewise controlled by the effective_date field.

 -